RebelToolbox/RebelDocumentation/tutorials/scripting/filesystem.rst

 saved in a single file together with all the bundled sub-resources.
 For example, a font resource is often bundled together with the font textures.

-The Godot file system avoids using metadata files.
-Existing asset managers and VCSs are better than anything we can implement, so Godot tries its best to play along with SVN, Git, Mercurial, Perforce, etc.
+The Rebel Engine file system avoids using metadata files.
+Existing asset managers and VCSs are better than anything we can implement, so Rebel Engine tries its best to play along with SVN, Git, Mercurial, Perforce, etc.

 Example of file system contents:

 .. code-block:: none

-    /project.godot
+    /project.rebel
     /enemy/enemy.tscn
     /enemy/enemy.gd
     /enemy/enemysprite.png
     /player/player.gd

-project.godot
+project.rebel
 -------------

-The ``project.godot`` file is the project description file, and it is always found at the root of the project.
+The ``project.rebel`` file is the project description file, and it is always found at the root of the project.
 In fact, its location defines where the root is.
-This is the first file that Godot looks for when opening a project.
+This is the first file that Rebel Engine looks for when opening a project.

 This file contains the project configuration in plain text, using the win.ini format.
-Even an empty ``project.godot`` can function as a basic definition of a blank project.
+Even an empty ``project.rebel`` can function as a basic definition of a blank project.

 Path delimiter
 --------------

-Godot only supports ``/`` as a path delimiter.
+Rebel Engine only supports ``/`` as a path delimiter.
 This is done for portability reasons.
-All operating systems support this, even Windows, so a path such as ``C:\project\project.godot`` needs to be typed as ``C:/project/project.godot``.
+All operating systems support this, even Windows, so a path such as ``C:\project\project.rebel`` needs to be typed as ``C:/project/project.rebel``.

 Resource path
 -------------